silversub/terraform/provider/vpc-infrastructure-resources.md

 Create, update, or delete a listener for a VPC load balancer.

-When provisioning the load balancer listener along with load balancer pool or pool member, use explicit dependencies on the resources or perform the terraform apply with parallelism 1.
+When provisioning the load balancer listener along with load balancer pool or pool member, use explicit dependencies on the resources or perform the Terraform apply with parallelism 1.
 {: note}

 ### Sample Terraform code